rpndev/movie-search-app/README.md

 #### The time you spent on the case study

-I started at 2pm on Tuesday and finished 6:10pm.
+I started at 2pm on Wednesday and finished 6:10pm.
 Totally I spent around 4 hours on the case study.

 #### What would you change in your submission to make it production ready?